amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 That is, to compute $a × b$, we first compute the sum of $log(a)$ and $log(b)$, then compute the $log^{-1}$ of the sum.
 Likewise, $a ÷ b$ is computed as the $log^{-1}$ of the difference between $log(a)$ and $log(b)$.
 Note that $log^{-1}(x) = 10^x$.

 ***logarithmic scale***—The slide rule mechanised these calculations by using two identical logarithmic scales, commonly labelled $C$ (on the slide) and $D$ (on the frame).
 The logarithmic scale is derived from the arithmetic scale like this.
 We begin with a 25-cm-long blank strip of wood and mark it up with $10$ equally spaced segments—$0, 1, 2, 3, ..., 1$—similar to an ordinary ruler, but labelling the ending $10$ as $1$, instead.
-This first piece of wood is now the source arithmetic scale.
+This first piece of wood has now become the source arithmetic scale.
 We then line up the second 25-cm long blank strip of wood with the first one, and mark up that second piece of wood with $9$ unequally spaced segments—$1, 2, 3, ..., 1$—starting with $1$ and, again, ending with $1$.
 But the division marks of the second piece of wood is placed non-linearly in accordance with their $log$ values and by referencing the linear arithmetic scale:

 - $log(1) = 0.0$, so $1$ on the second scale is lined up with $0.0$ on the first scale
 - $log(2) = 0.301$, so $2$ on the second scale is lined up with $0.301$ on the first scale